Demiez/hv_warehouse/README.md

-# High Voltage Warehouse API
+# High Voltage Warehouse API _ DB first approach

 ### There is a company of high voltage parts with production at the enterprise level.
 Feeds of parts, which come to the warehouse contain: high voltage part name, code, date feed, quantity of parts (for simplification).
 There is also an information about the shipment of hv_parts from the warehouse to customers: identity code and name, date of shipment, quantity of parts, customer.
 Separate info is also stored about each customer with mandatiry info about address and contact phone number.